Sam Farha

 Ihsan "Sam" Farha (إحسان فرحة; born 23 February 1959 in Beirut, Lebanon) is a Lebanese professional poker player.
 He is best known for finishing as runner up in the World Series of Poker (WSOP) Main Event in 2003.
 He has won three bracelets at the WSOP in his career.

 Personal life

 When the civil war erupted in Lebanon in 1975, the Farha family moved to the United States in search of a better life.

-The young Ihsan "Sammy" Farha went on to earn a degree in business administration from the University of Kansas.
-While completing his studies, he also learned to play pool, ping ball, and the video game Pac Man so well that he earned substantial money by playing these games against others for cash.
+Farha went on to earn a degree in business administration from the University of Kansas.
+While completing his studies, he also learned to play pool, ping ball, and the video game Pac-Man so well that he earned substantial money by playing these games against others for cash.

 After graduating from college, he moved to Houston, Texas.
 That is where he had his first encounter with poker, in the eighties.
 Shortly after, he made a trip to Las Vegas.
 His winnings at the poker tables made him realize he could make a living playing cards.
 Farha then decided to quit his job and moved to Vegas.